 Pass the Uniform CPA Exam

-In order to demonstrate you have the skills and competencies required of all CPAs you must pass a standardized exam used in every state:
+In order to demonstrate you have the skills and competencies required of all CPAs you must pass a standardized exam used in every state and provided by the American Institute of CPAs (AICPA):

 You are eligible as long as you have met the education requirement, earned at least 120 of the 150 required hours, or plan to reach either mark within 30 days of taking the exam.

 - Register for the exam with the CPA Examination Services (CPAES).
-Either register online or download application forms to submit through the mail.
+You can either register online or download application forms to submit through the mail.

-- Request an official transcript from the intuition where you graduated.
+- Test takers must also request an official transcript from the intuition where you graduated of all accounting classes completed.
 Electronic submission is preferred, but if this is not possible transcripts may be submitted in a sealed official envelope.

-- If you are have met the education requirement, submit the exam application, transcript, and any exam fees to the CPA Examination Services – Michigan Coordinator, P.O.
+- If you have met the education requirements, submit the exam application, transcript, and any exam fees to the CPA Examination Services – Michigan Coordinator, P.O.
 Box 198469, Nashville, TN 37219-8469.

 - If you have not yet completed 150 semester hours, submit your application, transcript, and a Certificate of Enrollment form.
 The final document is completed by your college registrar.